sheharyarone/Practice-React-Projects/RollingDice/README.md

 **Step 1: Component Structure**
 *Make two components:*

-RollDice - a parent component (rendered by App) that renders the dice and a button to roll.
+<sub>RollDice - a parent component (rendered by App) that renders the dice and a button to roll.
-Die - an individual die that takes props and displays the correct face of the die based on props.
+Die - an individual die that takes props and displays the correct face of the die based on props.</sub>
 **Step 2: Making Dice**
 How are we going to render dice?